Logo

 Why doesn’t OCD improve even when infections are treated?

-• Medical: Reduce inflammation, support detox, treat infections
+• Medical: reduce inflammation, support detox, treat infections

-• Neurological/Behavioral: Retrain the brain once it’s calm
+• Neurological/Behavioral: retrain the brain once calm

 Tools that help: